Marcus6116/base-split-vault-lock-list-clean/README.md

 Only use commands that are supported by files included in this repository.

 If a command is added later, document it in this README so the project remains easy to use.

+## Project Structure

+The exact project structure depends on the files currently present in the repository.

+As the repository evolves, this section can be expanded to describe:

+- Source directories.
+- Configuration files.
+- Test files.
+- Build files.